Smart Working at the University of St Andrews

 Q. Where can I see the University’s Smart Working policy?

-A. The University’s official Smart Working policy is Smart Working Policy (Word, 24 KB).
+A. The University’s official Smart Working policy is found on the Governance Zone.

 Q. How is Smart Working different from flexible working?